andrew-potts/Flight-Graph-C-/README.md

 ## Example Usage

-Here is an example of how the system works:
+Here is an example main function of how the system works:

 ### Example